orgamiapps/orgamiappV1/MY_PROFILE_EVENTS_DIAGNOSTIC.md

 ## Next Steps

 1. Run the app and check the debug logs
-2. Use the Test button to verify Firebase access
-3. Share the debug output with the development team
+2. Share the debug output with the development team
 4. Based on the logs, we can identify the specific issue:
    - Authentication problem
    - Query timeout